PrathamKumar125/Customer-Churn-detection_Model/README.md

-# ML-Project- Survey on Customer Churn Prediction in
+# ML-Project- Survey on Customer Churn Prediction in telecom industry

-Telecom Industry